 Meet Ruth Namwanje, a ROTOM supported senior.
-She thinks she is 75 years old but is not certain because at the period of her birth, births were rarely recorded in Uganda.
-Ruth is still married to her husband Joseph.
+She thinks she is 75 years old but is not certain of her birthdate because births were rarely recorded in Uganda.
+Ruth is married to her beloved husband Joseph.
 Together they had 10 children – 6 boys and 4 girls.
 Unfortunately, 3 of their sons and 1 daughter sadly died of HIV/AIDS.
 Ruth was born in a small village called Ndiiba in the heart of Uganda and had several brothers.
 Although Ruth went to school briefly, she was never academically inclined, rather she excelled in athletics and loved to run races.
 She represented her school in interschool, interdistrict and county races.

-Unfortunately, this dream never took wings.
-It died in the heart of a little girl who instead of being trained in school was being trained to become a wife and mother as soon as possible.
+Unfortunately, this dream never took flight.
+It died in the heart of a little girl who, instead of being trained in school, was being trained to become a wife and mother as soon as possible.

 Joseph’s parents organized a wedding party and brought a dowry (bride price) to Ruth’s parents.
 The bride price included gomesis (traditional dresses, sugar, jerry cans of locally brewed liquor, a chicken and a cow’s thigh.
 After Joseph’s family paid the bride price, Ruth wore a white dress and left with Joseph that evening to start her married life.
 Ruth was so favored by her new in-laws that they had prepared a surprise wedding party in their home for her.
 There were traditional drummers and dancers who welcomed her together with the whole village of Nkulagirire.
 They danced and drank till morning.